rmandov/python_intermediate/README.md

 # python_intermediate
-its a test, im learning about python intermediate... ;)
+its like a notebook for my notes and ideas, im learning about python intermediate... ;)